EpicGamerCodes/CTPF/README.md

 How to connect:

 1) Connect to PublicServer
-2) Enter your username
-3) Enter hostname (user who has created the SSP)
+2) Enter hostname (user who has created the SSP)
-4) Enter Server Access Code
+3) Enter Server Access Code

 WARNINGS:
 By using this program, user data is collected for security of SSP's.
 User data is not used for any other reason.